soodoku/digital-tv-coverage-in-uk/ReadMe.md

 2. Concatenate all the `error` files and put all the html files in a single folder.

+3. Parse the Data:
-3. Run [converter.py](converter.py) with the folder containing html files as the source folder.
+    * Run [converter.py](converter.py) with the folder containing html files as the source folder.
 The python script will produce  output.csv (you can change the name of the ouput file.)

 #### Data